-We Are In, and ready to act to create more affordable homes and end homelessness.
+We Are In and ready to act to prevent and end homelessness.

-We Are In is a community coalition of King County unhoused and housed neighbors, local advocacy organizations and philanthropies, service providers, and businesses who are uniting to drive progress toward creating more affordable homes and ending homelessness in King County.
+We Are In is a community coalition of King County unhoused and housed neighbors, local advocacy organizations and philanthropies, service providers, and businesses who are uniting to drive progress toward preventing and ending homelessness in King County.

 What We Do